-There are various methods available, like treats, powder, creams, and oil.
+Various methods are available, like treats, powder, creams, and oil.
 The best approach is by incorporating CBD oils and tinctures into your pet’s food and water or placing a drop on their tongue to administer it sublingually.
-CBD is also available in powdered form that you can add to the dog food.
+CBD is also available in powdered form to add to the dog food.
 Cannabidiol Capsules also work well when given hidden inside a treat.
 If your pet resists eating them, you can try flavored CBD with ingredients like coconut oil.

-According to a 2018 study, administering CBD oil showed faster results in dogs with epilepsy as compared to giving creams or capsules.
+According to a 2018 study, administering CBD oil showed faster results in dogs with epilepsy than giving creams or capsules.
 So, choose any mode of CBD administration as per the dog’s choice.

-Cannabidiol dosage is an essential factor that a dog owner should consider before administering CBD to their pets.
+Cannabidiol dosage is an essential factor that dog owners should consider before administering CBD to their pets.
 Most brands mention the CBD consistency and dosage on the cannabidiol bottle.
 The concentrations also vary from brand to brand.
 So, read the package instructions carefully.

 5. Possible Side Effects

 - Digestive issues: Sometimes, CBD oil can show signs like diarrhea, dizziness, and vomiting.
-It is normally caused when the supplement is not digested well by the body.
+It is typically caused when the body’s supplement is not digested well.
 After using cannabidiol for managing anxiety in dogs, they might experience drowsiness.
 You can reduce the dose at this point.

-- Dry mouth: In humans, CBD can reduce appetite, which can reduce the secretion of saliva.
+- Dry mouth: In humans, CBD can reduce appetite, reducing the secretion of saliva.
 Similarly, in dogs, this can be evident by increased thirst.

 In short, CBD oil can be a savior for your dog due to its holistic health benefits.
-Although CBD has fewer side-effects when compared to other drugs, always check with a vet about the right dosage and make regular visits to your veterinarian to effectively monitor its health.
+Although CBD has fewer side effects when compared to other drugs, always check with a vet about the proper dosage and make regular visits to your veterinarian to monitor its health effects.